Discrimination: understanding the phenomenon to improve intercultural harmony

 There are also other organisations and associations that provide information and support to help tackle all types of discrimination or specific areas.
 Don't hesitate to contact them if you experience or witness discrimination!

-The partner ministries in this field are the Ministry of Family Affairs, Integration and the Greater Region and the Ministry of Equality between Women and Men (see in particular the section on organisations and associations).
+The partner ministries in this field are the Ministry of Family Affairs, Solidarity, Living Together and Reception of Refugees and the Ministry of Equality between Women and Men.

 Discrimination remains deeply rooted in our society